lanl/MPI-Bash/INSTALL.md

 Option 2: Bash source code provided Bash header files
 -----------------------------------------------------

 1. Download the [Bash source code](http://www.gnu.org/software/bash/).
-As of this writing, MPI-Bash is being tested primarily with Bash v4.*x*.
 On a Debian Linux system (or derivative such as Ubuntu), the following is a convenient approach:

         apt-get source bash